Serghei Mariniuc: International career

 Three years since he moved to the United States, Mariniuc reached his worldwide breakthrough at the 1996 Summer Olympics in Atlanta, representing the Republic of Moldova.
 Nearly a month before the Games, he earned three pool titles each in the 200 m IM (2:05.03), 400 m IM (4:23.74), and 800 m freestyle (8:10.60) at the Santa Clara International Meet, representing his host swim club.

 At the 1996 Summer Olympics, Mariniuc failed again to collect a single medal in any of his events, finishing eighth in the 400 m individual medley (4:21.15), and twelfth in the 200 m individual medley (2:04.11).

 Two years later, at the 1998 FINA World Championships in Perth, Australia, Mariniuc pulled off a twelfth-place effort in the 200 m individual medley with a sterling time of 2:04.58.
 Adding open water swimming to his program, he also placed eleventh in the 5 km (59:06.5), and twenty-first in the 25 km (5:52:28.7).

 Mariniuc swam only in the men's 400 m individual medley, as a 31-year-old, at the 2000 Summer Olympics in Sydney.
 He achieved a FINA B-standard of 4:24.17 from the U.S. National Championships in Federal Way, Washington.
 He challenged seven other swimmers in heat three, including Russia's 19-year-old Alexey Kovrigin and Colombia's three-time Olympian Alejandro Bermúdez.
 Entering the race with a top-seeded time, Mariniuc enjoyed a powerful lead in the halfway mark, but fell short on the freestyle leg to register a third-place time and a lifetime best of 4:23.57, a 1.36-second deficit from winner Kovrigin.
 Unlike his previous Olympics, Mariniuc failed to reach the top 8 final, as he placed twenty-second overall in the morning prelims.
 Shortly after the Games, Mariniuc announced his official retirement from the sport.

 Life after swimming

 Since he came to the United States in 1993, Mariniuc became an expert in network and systems administration, database management, website development, and security.
-In 1999, Mariniuc was appointed to be the pioneer and IT director of ReadyGo Inc., a leader in e-learning authoring tools, where he programmed numerous features to implement a customer support process that resulted in the company winning a prestigious Excellence in eLearning Gold Award.
-A versatile computer and software expert, Mariniuc is currently the vice-president of FastLane Tek, a technology services company based in Sunnyvale, California, where among other support projects, he assist teams to generate and manage timing systems applied in national and worldwide swimming competitions.
+In 1999, Mariniuc was appointed to be the pioneer and IT director of an e-learning authoring tools company, where he programmed numerous features to implement a customer support process.
+Mariniuc is currently the vice-president of a technology services company based in Sunnyvale, California, where among other support projects, he assist teams to generate and manage timing systems applied in national and worldwide swimming competitions.

 Mariniuc currently resides in Santa Clara, California, along with his wife and former swimmer Eve Walton, and two children.